sagarghimire123/Diet-Recommender-using-LLLM/README.md

 # Diet-Recommender-using-LLLM
-This project utilizes LLM, OpenAI and Langchain to create a diet recommendation system usiing Chaining method.
+This project utilizes LLM, OpenAI and Langchain to create a simple diet recommendation system.